Hiring ILR Students

 Fall Term (ready by mid-October):

 International students earning bachelor's and master's degrees looking for internship or full-time positions are represented in our International Résumé Book.
-The book features students from ILR's diverse international populace whose interests, language skills and, in some cases, dual citizenship, make an offshore or home-country assignment particularly appealing.
+The book features students from ILR's diverse international populace whose interests, language skills and, in some cases, dual citizenship, make a global, US, offshore or home-country assignment particularly appealing.

 The Minority Résumé Book contains résumés of minority students enrolled in the ILR School.
 Students of African, Asian, Latino/a and/or Native American descent have submitted their résumés for review by you for both intern and full-time employment opportunities.